JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 and proving to be generally right where more carefully conducted doctors turned out to be wrong.

-What HE said about the Diamond to Miss Rachel was said, as usual, by way of a mystification or joke.
+What _He_ said about the Diamond to Miss Rachel was said, as usual, by way of a mystification or joke.
 He gravely entreated her (in the interests of science) to let him take it home and burn it.
 “We will first heat it, Miss Rachel,” says the doctor, “to such and such a degree; then we will